Anne & Gordon Samstag

 2017 Samstag Scholars

-Also in 2017, Zoe Kirkwood (SA) and Jacqueline Felstead (VIC) began their studies at the Glasgow School of Art, Scotland and Royal College of the Arts, England respectively.
+Also in 2018, Zoe Kirkwood (SA) and Jacqueline Felstead (VIC) are completing their respective studies at the Glasgow School of Art, Scotland and Royal College of the Arts, England.

 “The process of study in a challenging and engaging environment is always going to push your practice and allow you to make things you wouldn’t have necessarily thought you would or even could make.” — Zoe Kirkwood